VEZY/DynACof.jl/README.md

                                             soil="soil.jl",coffee="coffee.jl",tree=""));
 ```

+## Notes

+The model first computes the shade tree, then the coffee and then the soil.
+So if you need to update the metamodels, please keep in mind that the state of soil of a given day is only accessible on the next day for the tree and the coffee, unless the code is updated too.
+The model is implemented like this for simplicity, based on the hypothesis that the soil has a rather slow dynamic compared to plants dynamics.

 ## Code of conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree